bcho892/HMPSoC-MORTEZA-SINNEN-ZORAN/README.md

 - `run_testbench_environment_integration.do` Shows operation of the ASPs with basic configs coming in from the switches (only a small subset of the available configurations are included)
 - `run_testbench_valued_switches.do` Shows the operation of the HMPSoC NoC with different values on the switches - meaning in some periods the ASPs are configured to different modes such as passthrough etc

+## Programming onto an FPGA

+The program the HMPSoC onto an FPGA, you must first compile the HMPSoC project in quartus.

+After doing this, you need to program your FPGA with the HMPSoC.
+This is done by opening the Quartus programmer and programming your FPGA with the output file of the compilation process.

+### Setting up Nios II Eclipse Build Tools
+Once the FPGA has been loaded with the HDL bitstream, you need to load the NIOS II code onto the NIOS II processor.
+To do this, you must first open The Eclipse Build Tools by clicking `Tools > Nios II Software Build Tools for Eclipse`.
+Then after eclipse opens, you need to select your workspace.
+This workspace does not have to be inside the repository.
+Then, in Eclipse - with your workspace open - you can click `File > Import`, and select the `General > Exsting Projects into Workspace` option.
+In the next dialog menu, choose the root directory as the root directory of this repository - 2 two project should show up after select the directory.
+You can then click `Finish`.
+Lastly, you need to regenerate the `BSP` of your Nios II code.
+To do this, right click on the `BSP` project, and click `Nios II > Generate BSP`.
+You can now fully build your Nios II code.

+### Building Nios II Code in Eclipse

+Hit `Ctrl-B` to build your code in Eclipse.
+Then, once built, click `Run > Run configurations`, and then double click on Nios II Hardware.
+This should create a new run configuration.
+On the first page, select the current project name, and in the `Target Connections` page, make sure you can see a target connection.
+Note that the FPGA must be plugged in and programmed at this point in time.

+You can then click `Run` to load the code onto the Nios II Core!

 ## Troubleshooting

 > [!IMPORTANT]